Harald-U/istio-on-minikube-handson/docs/exercise3.md

 for i in $(seq 1 500); do curl -s -o /dev/null "http://$INGRESS_HOST:$INGRESS_PORT/productpage"; done
 ```

-1. Back in the Jaeger dashboard,refresh your browser
+1. Back in the Jaeger dashboard, refresh your browser
 1. Select 'istio-ingressgateway.istio-system' as a service in the left-hand pane.
 2. Click on 'Find Traces'.